walshbr/walshbr.github.io/pages/cv.md

 Invited Presentations and Workshops

-* Invited talk at Emory Center for Digital Scholarship, September 2019
+* Invited talk at Emory Center for Digital Scholarship on "Digital Pedagogy and Opportunities for Hope", September 2019
+* Invited workshop for students at Emory Center for Digital Scholarship on "[Getting from Here to There](http://walshbr.com/blog/getting-from-here-to-there/)" in DH project development, September 2019
 * Invited workshop on teaching statements and digital humanities with Ashley Hosbach, at Maryland Institute for Technology in the Humanities, June 2019
 *	Invited talk on graduate studies and digital humanities, Digital Integrative Liberal Arts Center, Georgia Tech, March 2018
 *	Invited talk, “Text Analysis Pedagogy for Non-Programmers,” University of Pennsylvania WordLab, November 2017
-* Invited roundatable, "Praxis Together: Building Digital Humanities Programs in the Library," with Alyssa Collins, Julia Haines, and Ammon Shepherd; SEFLIN Virtual Conference on "Digital Utopia: Libraries Building Communities of Learning," September 2017.
+* Invited roundtable, "Praxis Together: Building Digital Humanities Programs in the Library," with Alyssa Collins, Julia Haines, and Ammon Shepherd; SEFLIN Virtual Conference on "Digital Utopia: Libraries Building Communities of Learning," September 2017.
 * Invited coach and workshop leader, [Ohio 5 Student Newspaper Hackathon](https://hackoh5.ohio5.org/), College of Wooster, March 2017
 * Keynote, “Planning a DH Project When You Feel like an Imposter”, and invited workshop leader, “Introduction to Text Analysis with Twitter”, Undergraduate Network for Research in the Humanities Conference, Lexington, VA, January 2017
 * Invited talk, "Project Managing from the Outside In," opening remarks for Digital Scholarship Retreat, Universiy of Michigan, March 2015